fkarg/fkarg.github.io/staged/extreme-ownership.md

 - Cover and Move requires two active teams: one covering while the other moves with frequent switches
-- Essentially, know about other teams and coordinate with them
+- Essentially, know about other teams to coordinate with them
 - In Business: Work together to win.
 Other teams are not adversaries but assets

 **Ch6: Simple**

 {: .box-note}
 Everyone benefits from simple communication and situations with few moving parts.

 - Simplifying as much as possible is crucial for success
-- When things go wrong (and they will) complexity compounds issues
+- When things go wrong (they will) complexity compounds issues
 - Keep plans and communication simple, so that everyone can understand it
 - Being forced to simplify will make clear if you understand important details
 - Simplify everything, as much as you can